 - Optimal gaming performance

-- Optimal streaming quality and performance
+- Optimal streaming quality and stability

 - GPC can reboot and crash without ending the stream

 - Without NDI (see below), you have to route GPC output through a capture card1 and use an audio mixer

-- Requires an elaborate wiring and audio setup
+- Requires elaborate wiring and audio setup

 - Audio over Ethernet (see below) can address some of these issues

-- Without NDI, you have to do a full monitor capture of your GPC
+- Requires full monitor capture of GPC

 2pc setup with NDI